-New to this edition is a chapter on human trafficking and victimization (Chapter 8).
-In the first chapter some causes of violence as well as data on violent crime measures and the impact that fear of violence has on others are presented.
+In the first chapter, some causes of violence as well as data on violent crime measures and the impact that fear of violence has on others are presented.
 Chapter 2 addresses theories of victimization.
 It introduces criminal victimization, discussing how and why some people are victimized.
 Chapter 3 covers intimate victimizations, such as domestic violence, child abuse, elder abuse, rape, dating violence, and stalking.
 My intent in this chapter is to address legal and social issues of intimate violence as well as preventive measures.
 Chapter 4 addresses nonfamilial violence and victimization.
 Two of the most prevalent types of this violence are murder and robbery.
 The chapter focuses on the situations in which people become victims of violence by strangers, including terrorists, and what can be done to prevent these occurrences.
 There is also a discussion of serial killers, their motives, and their victims.
 Chapter 5 focuses on workplace violence and victimization, including the problem of harassment.
 These are important topics because of the stresses of the work environment and attacks on coworkers by disgruntled employees or by third parties.
 Research conducted on the sources of and responses to workplace violence is covered.
 The purpose is to offer suggestions on what can be done to reduce the potential for violence.

 Chapter 6 addresses school violence and victimization.
 Because of recent acts of violence on our nation's campuses, I felt compelled to discuss some possible explanations and responses.
 After all, schools are microcosms of society, as are some workplaces and communities.
 Chapter 7 discusses how the criminal justice system, through its decision-making capacities, causes victimization, either intentionally or inadvertently.
 Why is it that the police overstep their authority, or why are some persons convicted of crimes they never committed?
 Are laws designed to address violent crime being applied fairly?
-Chapter 8 is the new chapter on human trafficking and victimization.
-In this chapter the differences between sex trafficking and labor trafficking are discussed.
+Chapter 8 addresses human trafficking and victimization.
+In this chapter, the differences between sex trafficking and labor trafficking are discussed.
 Various laws and responses on trafficking are also addressed.
-In Chapter 9 addresses the selective proactive and reactive crime response measures are addressed.
+Chapter 9 addresses firearms and victimization.
+A discussion of firearm laws of both federal and selected states is presented along with tables and graphs.
+The use of guns is explored as a means of victimization, and as a measure in preventing victimization.
+Chapter 10 addresses the selective proactive and reactive crime response measures.
 The chapter concludes with a presentation of measures to aid victims through victim compensation programs and laws.
 In some instances, victims seek relief from the courts in the form of personal damages from property owners.
 Victims criminally assaulted at work or on private property, for instance, may have a civil case against a property owner or manager.
 Thus litigation has an impact on organizational business policy and operations.

 I would like to offer a disclaimer.
 Throughout the book, I refer to a number of legal cases and crime response procedures.
 They are offered as a general guide.
 I recognize that laws, statistics, and procedures may change or may not apply in some situations.
 By the time this edition is published, new laws or amendments to existing ones may be instituted.
-To address this problem, I have included an appendix (Appendix A) with information on retrieving current information relative to victimization.
-The reader is also advised to consult with local law enforcement or other authorities for information on changes or new programs relevant to victimology.
+To address this problem, I have included in Appendix A information on retrieving current information relative to victimization.
+Appendix B is a source for workplace and school violence issues.
+Appendix C is a victimization checklist students may use to survey crime and victimization in their community.
+The survey provides an opportunity to learn about victimization, and to discuss why some crimes are not reported to law enforcement.
+Students are advised to consult with local law enforcement or other authorities for information on changes or new programs relevant to victimology.